blackpuppy/docs/en/core-libraries/helpers/form.rst

 input() call::

-    echo $this->Form->input('password'); // No div, no label with class 'fancy' echo $this->Form->input('username', array('label' => 'Username')); // has a label element same defaults
+    echo $this->Form->input('password'); // No div, no label with class 'fancy'
+    // has a label element same defaults echo $this->Form->input(
+        'username',
+        array('label' => 'Username')
+    );

 Working with SecurityComponent
 ==============================

 :php:meth:`SecurityComponent` offers several features that make your forms safer and more secure.
 By simply including the ``SecurityComponent`` in your controller, you'll automatically benefit from CSRF and form tampering features.

 As mentioned previously when using SecurityComponent, you should always close your forms using :php:meth:`FormHelper::end()`.
 This will ensure that the special ``_Token`` inputs are generated.

 .. php:method:: unlockField($name)

     Unlocks a field making it exempt from the ``SecurityComponent`` field hashing.
-This also allows the fields to be manipulated by Javascript.
+This also allows the fields to be manipulated by JavaScript.
     The ``$name`` parameter should be the entity name for the input::

         $this->Form->unlockField('User.id');